18F/project-monitor/README.md

 In addition to adding your project here, you must also add a [webhook notification][webhook] to your project's `.travis.yml`.
-This will allow Travis to notify Project Monitor of build status.
+This will allow Travis to notify Project Monitor of the build status.
-Here is portion of a valid [Travis configuration file][config]:
+Here is an example of a valid wehbook notification setting in a [Travis configuration file][config]:

 ```
 notifications: